Jonah Heim Player Props: Rangers vs. White Sox

 Jonah Heim At The Plate

-- He ranks 33rd in batting average, 76th in on base percentage, and 51st in slugging among qualifying batters in MLB play.
+- Among the qualified batters in MLB action, he ranks 45th in batting average, 88th in on-base percentage, and 57th in slugging.

-- Heim enters this game on a five-game hitting streak.
-During his last outings, he's hitting .250 with two homers.
+- Heim has reached base via a hit in 46 games this year (of 64 played), and had multiple hits in 18 of those games.

-- In 14.3% of his games this year, he has gone deep, and 3.5% of his trips to the plate.
+- He has hit a home run in nine games this season (14.1%), leaving the park in 3.5% of his trips to the dish.

-- Heim has driven in a run in 29 games this season (46.0%), including 12 games with more than one RBI (19.0%).
-He has also driven home three or more of his team's runs in seven contests.
+- In 45.3% of his games this season, Heim has notched at least one RBI.
+In 12 of those games (18.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.